 Since the rise in cases of coronavirus, hospitals have changed their protocols for birth mothers and adoptive families.
 The outbreak continues to spread with varying waves as new variants of the virus emerge, however, and the safety precautions continue to evolve as staff and safety challenges arise.

 Many medical facilities may be limiting visitation, restricting guests to those who are essential to the pregnant woman’s well-being (such as support persons).
 Many hospitals are allowing adoptive parents to visit, too, in accordance with the expectant/birth mother’s wishes.
 However, policies may change at any time.
 Hospitals have seen the number of COVID-19 patients fluctuate – sometimes rapidly.
 If there are any changes to procedures, it will vary by facility.
 It is best to rely on your adoption social worker that has been in contact with the hospital for more information on their policies and procedures during this time.
 Adoptions With Love will help our clients with this important information.

 - Could this outbreak have an impact on ICPC or other adoption court proceedings?

-The MA ICPC personnel are working remotely and are doing an excellent job getting families cleared to come back to Massachusetts.
-At this time, the ICPC office in each state is making their own decisions.
-Adoptions With Love’s goal is to have each family return home as soon as possible, while adhering to regulations.
+The MA ICPC personnel continue to work diligently and are doing an excellent job getting families cleared to come back to Massachusetts.
+At this time, the ICPC office operations vary by state.
+Adoptions With Love’s goal is to have each family return home as soon as possible while adhering to regulations.

 - What if I am feeling sick or showing symptoms of COVID-19?

-As a prospective parent, you will want to keep your loved ones – including your future baby and birth mother – safe.
-This means staying away from others if you have any symptom of illness, even those that may feel like the common cold.
-According to the World Health Organization, common reported symptoms of COVID-19 include:
+As a prospective parent, you will want to keep your loved ones – including your future baby and their birth mother – safe.
+This means staying away from others if you have any symptoms of illness, even those that may feel like the common cold.
+Fortunately, there are over-the-counter at-home tests available to make sure you are free of COVID.
+They are available at most drugs stores.
+According to the World Health Organization, the most common reported symptoms of COVID-19 include: